Jonine D. Figueroa, Ph.D., M.P.H.

 Research Topics

 Dr. Jonine Figueroa is an internationally recognized expert in breast cancer epidemiology.
-As a leader of integrative molecular epidemiologic research with a focus on global health, she investigates risk factors associated with breast cancer incidence and mortality in diverse populations.
+As a leader of integrative molecular epidemiologic research, she investigates risk factors associated with cancer incidence and mortality.

 Biography